WHEREAS rural municipalities employ Community Peace Officers (CPO) (Level 1 and Level 2) under the Peace Officer Act

 The outcome of this meeting was as follows:

 Please note that the Peace Officer Program is in constant contact with the president of the AACPO and updates are provided as they pertain to CPIC and all other aspects of the program as needed or requested.

 The Government of Alberta response indicates an ongoing collaborative effort between the Alberta Justice and Solicitor General and other organizations to ensure that community peace officers (CPOs) have adequate access to Canadian Police Information Centre (CPIC).
 The short-term commitment of five-minute processing time through Sheriffs Operations Control Centres and the long-term commitment enabling direct access through in-car laptops to eligible CPIC officers in encouraging.

-In addition to the resolution response, RMA has learned that Alberta Justice and Solicitor General, the Royal Canadian Mounted Police and the Alberta Association of Community Peace Officers have jointly requested that CPO access to CPIC be facilitated through the Provincial Radio Control Centre, which is under the jurisdiction of Service Alberta.
+In addition to the resolution response, RMA has learned that Alberta Justice and Solicitor General, the Royal Canadian Mounted Police and the Alberta Association of Community Peace Officers have jointly requested that CPO access to CPIC be facilitated through the Provincial Radio Control Centre (PRCC), which is under the jurisdiction of Service Alberta.
 RMA has formally supported this request.
 As of December 2019, RMA has learned that the process for facilitation of CPO access to CPIC through the PRCC is no longer being pursued, and CPOs will not have access to CPIC through the PRCC for the foreseeable future.
 However, Alberta Justice and Solicitor General did indicate that there is work being undertaken to provide CPOs access to CPIC through the Sheriffs Operational Communications Centre (SOCC).
 Although CPOs may access CPIC through the SOCC, this agreement does not meet the intent of this resolution, as access relies on relaying a request through the SOCC rather than direct CPIC access.

-This resolution is assigned a status of Accepted in Principle and will be updated when direct CPO access to CPIC commences.
+This resolution is assigned a status of Intent Not Met and will be updated when direct CPO access to CPIC commences.